-Lines are basic.
-Lines are easy.
-Even people that think that they cannot draw are known to say they can only draw stick figures; which are of course lines!
-Line is an essential element of art and a great place to start with kids, no matter their age, because it is so unintimidating.
-Pointing out the element of line in art is an easy place to start!
+Line is an essential element of art and a great place to start with kids because it is so un-intimidating.
+Pointing out the element of line, types of lines in art, and uses of line in art is an easy place to start!

 As kid get older art can be intimidating.
 Making art can be something that makes kids clam up with an instant “I can’t.”
 I love introducing the elements of art to kids because it gives them an easy place to start.
 Everyone can draw a line, then another line, then a different kind of line.
 Before they know it they are making all kinds of marks; which is a great beginning to making art!

 After being able to draw lines comes the next best thing about introducing line in art.
 And that’s being able to talk about art.
 Being able to identify a single element like line or color gives kids of any age a place to start when they look at art!

 As always art and children literature are an easy connection for me.
 Look!
 Drawing the Line in Art by Gillian Wolfe is a great resource for older elementary through middle school.
 I love that it uses famous works of art and points out how the element of line is used.
 It’s a great book to spark a discussion even if you don’t read it word for word!